abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/flink/baseline.md

 At this point, both Java and Maven are installed and ready to use.

 ### Start the Flink Cluster
+Before proceeding to start the Flink cluster, you need to allow port 8081 from your GCP console.

 Start the Flink cluster using the provided startup script:

 ```console